panoysia/elmersia-site/blogs/index.markdown

 > "From the fullness of the heart the mouth speaks.."

-I write most of my thoughts and experiences in a journal notebook, but now that I have the means to write them online, I couldn't stop anymore.
-[When I started to blog](http://blog.elmersia.com/hello-blogging/), so many thoughts, ideas, and [past experiences](http://www.putshelloworld.com) sprang out of my mind like water exploding from a tank.
+I occasionally write my thoughts, ideas, and experiences in a journal notebook, but [when I tried blogging](http://blog.elmersia.com/hello-blogging/), the frequency and motivation to write worthwhile things really increased.
+Many thoughts, ideas, and [past experiences](http://www.putshelloworld.com) sprang out of my mind like an exploding water tank.
 In short, let's just say I've been bitten by the blogging bug.

 **I only blog about my passions and things I care about**.
-What I've written on my blogs are in a way [a reflection of who I am](http://www.readingjourneys.com) and what I value in life.
+What I've written on my blogs are in a way [a reflection of who I am](http://www.readingjourneys.com) and [what I value in life](http://blog.elmersia.com).

 ##   [Personal blog](http://blog.elmersia.com)

-Mostly thoughts about my personal experiences on random things.
-Learnings  in computers and software development are a staple in this blog included as well, with a touch of personal development to .
+Mostly personal thoughts and aspirations in life.
+Learnings  in computers, technology, and software development are a staple in this blog too.
+I also add personal development to the mix to outgrow and prove to myself that I want to be better in life.

-I love writing down my thoughts, experiences on random things, and new learnings.

 ## [Travel blog and journal](http://www.putshelloworld.com)